elBukkit/MagicPlugin/Magic/MIGRATION.md

  - Mana and hotbar count are now read from paths directly and not stored on classes.
-   If you have a setup where hotbars can be added or mana can be increased, you will need to edit paths to remove the `override_properties` sections and change the `base` class config back to route mana to `class`, ask for help if you need to revert this change.
+   If you have a setup where hotbars can be added or mana can be increased, you will need to edit paths to remove the `override_properties` sections and add base mana values back to your class.
+If you need help, come ask on Discord
- - The lores, painterly and slimefun examples no longer implicity include survival.
+ - The lowres, painterly and slimefun examples no longer implicity include survival.
    If you were using one of these examples you may need to add the survival example back in, e.g. `/mconfig example set survival painterly`
  - Currencies were refactored: